 You finally submitted the FAFSA (Free Application for Federal Student Aid).
-You think everything is going smoothly until you receive notice (via your Student Aid Report) that you have been selected for FAFSA verification.
+You think everything is going smoothly until you receive a notice via your Student Aid Report that you have been selected for FAFSA verification.
 What does this mean?
 What should you do?

 FAFSA Verification is a process that the U.S. Department of Education uses to verify certain information on the FAFSA is accurate.
-Sometimes these selections are made by the U.S. Department of Education, and sometimes they are made by the college or university that the FAFSA was submitted to.
-In most cases, only a portion of students are selected for FAFSA verification, however some schools verify 100% of students to ensure all students are verified.
+Sometimes these selections are made by the U.S. Department of Education, and sometimes they are made by the college or university that received your FAFSA information.
+In most cases, only a portion of students are selected for FAFSA verification.
+However, some schools verify 100% of students to ensure all the information is entirely accurate.

 Why was I chosen for FAFSA verification?